tgvp/Synchronization_App/README.md

 # Comments:

-**This application was developed using **Jupyter Notebook** because it is a great tool to not only run code but also expose my thought process.
-The CLI version was developed and suffered just a few adaptions because it is no longer in the notebook format.**
+- This application was initially developed using **Jupyter Notebook** because it is a great tool to not only run code but also expose my thought process.
+The CLI version was developed suffering just a few adaptions because it is no longer in the notebook format.

-**This is an improved version that performs the required tasks but a better finished product will need more time and thought into it.**
+- This is an **improved version** that performs the required tasks but a better finished product would need more time and thought into it.

-**The first version was developed and released in November 08 2023 and was able to do the required tasks.
-The improvement was necessary to present a better product.**
+- The **first version** was developed and released in `November 08 2023` and was able to do the required tasks.
+The improvement was necessary to present a better product.

-**Since it was specified that this is a 3-5 days test, code optimizations and refactoring will be made during this time to present a better release version.**
+- Since it was specified that this is a 3-5 days test, code **optimizations and refactoring** will be made during this time to present a better release version.

 ## Application: